RG 97 Disclosing fees and costs in PDSs and periodic statements

 ASIC expects industry to comply with the fees and costs disclosure requirements found in CO 14/1252, until the transition period ends.
 ASIC will monitor fees and costs disclosure going forward and will consider taking action against misconduct.

-ASIC is holding roundtable meetings in Sydney, Melbourne and Brisbane to discuss the updated RG 97.
+In February ASIC held roundtable meetings in Sydney, Melbourne and Brisbane to discuss the updated RG 97.

 - Download RG 97, (released November 2019)